Instagram is being investigated by Europe’s lead regulator over the way it handles children’s personal information, the BBC reported Monday.

 The probe, which is being carried out by Ireland's Data Protection Commissioner (DPC), was launched in response to reports that Instagram offered business accounts to kids as young as 13 years old.
 Regulators are concerned that children’s email addresses and phone numbers may have been displayed publicly.

 “Instagram is a social media platform which is used widely by children in Ireland and across Europe,” said DPC deputy commissioner Graham Doyle.
-“The DPC has been actively monitoring complaints received from individuals in this area and has identified potential concerns in relation to the processing of children's personal data on Instagram which require further examination.”
+“The DPC has been actively monitoring reports of issues received from individuals in this area and has identified potential concerns in relation to the processing of children's personal data on Instagram which require further examination.”

 The DBC is looking into whether Instagram sufficiently protects personal data of children and whether it has restrictions in place to prevent exposure of that data.
 Facebook, Instagram’s owner, could face a fine of as much as four percent of its annual worldwide revenue if the app is found to have broken privacy laws.